A Sub-kHz Mechanical Resonator Passively Cooled to 6 mK

 \subsection{Discussion}

 \DeclareSIUnit{\sqrthertz}{\sqrt{\unit{\hertz}}}

 Through the use of nuclear demagnetization in combination with a vibration isolation system, we demonstrated passive cooling of a nanomechanical cantilever to temperatures below $\SI{10}{mK}$, measuring its equilibrium motion at temperatures down to $6.1 (4) \si{\milli \kelvin}$.
-This result constitutes an important step towards future tests of quantum mechanics.
-Among these tests are experiments that focus on generation of large non-classical states~\cite{gely_diosipenrose_2021} and experiments that impose bounds on wavefunction collapse models such as CSL~\cite{Carlesso_CSL_2022}. \\
+This result paves the way for improvements in the detection sensitivity of nanomechanical sensors, by improving their force-noise and Q-factor through equilibrium cooling.
+Additionally, it constitues a steps towards future tests of wavefunction collapse models such as CSL~\cite{Carlesso_CSL_2022}.\\

 The success of these experiments is dependent on the force noise of the cantilever for which we can make an estimate using the method of Stowe \textit{et al.} ~\cite{stowe_attonewton_1997}.
 Our current cantilever has a resonance frequency of approximately $2\pi \cdot\SI{700}{Hz}$, effective mass is $m_{\textrm{eff}} \approx \SI{1.5}{ng}$ and $Q \approx 14000$.
 At $\SI{6.1}{mK}$ this yields $\sqrt{S_F} \approx \SI[per-mode = symbol]{3.9e-19}{\newton\per\sqrthertz}$.
 This is on the same order as the best efforts to optimize force noise in the low-kHz regime ~\cite{ranjit_zeptonewton_2016, mamin_subatto_2001} and two orders of magnitude higher than the state of the art for clamped mechanical resonators~\cite{debonis_displacement_2018, fogliano_ultrasensitive_2021}.\\